Hydrogennnn/wjd.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Wei Zhang(张唯) is an undergraduate student at the College of Computer Science, Sichuan University, expected to graduate in 2026 .
-His research direction and interests are primarily focused on AI for Science.
+His research direction and interests are primarily focused on Graph Neural Networks(GNN).

 # 🔥 News
 - *2024.10*: &nbsp;🎉🎉 One paper has been accepted by TRB 2024!.